bradeu/custom-checklist/README.md

-# To Do List
+# Custom Checklist

-Allows user to Sign Up an account and Log In to that account to access a personalized to do list.
+Allows user to Sign Up an account and Log In to that account to access a personalized checklist.